 Top 10 Great Presidents, who had a major impact on the presidency as an office and on American society, as rated by historians.
 We don’t have time to fully discuss this subject.
 Some of you are reporting on these presidents.
 Obviously, some of them are Washington, Jefferson, Lincoln, Tedd Roosevelt, Wilson, and FDR.
 Jackson used to be listed, but due to his racial and native American insensitivity/bigotry he’s been dropped from recent lists.
 We will talk in greater depths about three post-World War 2 Great Presidents: Truman, Eisenhower, and Reagan.

 Presidential Popularity.
 Scholars have found that statistically, presidential job performance ratings are hurt by: bad economy, especially high unemployment; prolonged war with mounting casualties (Korea, Vietnam); coalition of political minorities, as time passes, President makes decisions that anger people, his popularity drops; a major scandal, such as Watergate (hurt Nixon).
 Only one thing statistically helps a President, Rally Round the Flag- an international crisis, but its positive effect is only temporary.
 So with so many things hurting a President, why do most of them win re-election.
 Well, the other party nominates a human, and voters see that the alternative is even worse.
-It is fascinating that in July 2022, President Biden's job approval rating was so low that it predicted a landslide loss, but his most likely Republican opponent at the time was Donald Trump, who polls show was favored to win by only 2%.
+It is fascinating that in July 2022, President Biden's job approval rating was so low that it predicted a landslide loss for his party in the midterm elections, but his most likely Republican opponent at the time was Donald Trump, who polls showed was favored to win by only 2%; consequently, there was little change in the makeup of Congress after that midterm election.

 Presidential Legislative Success.
 It is helped by: a President’s party controlling Congress, especially by a wide margin (thus, FDR and Johnson were very successful with the New Deal and Great Society); a popular President, such as Eisenhower and FDR; a President having legislative skills (Johnson had previously been Senate Majority Leader).

 Imperial Presidency.
 Academically, these two Presidencies were seen as becoming too powerful- Johnson and Nixon.
 Johnson got us into Vietnam, Nixon kept us there for 4 years, 58,000 young Americans died.
 Both Presidents used impoundment practice, refusing to spend money legally appropriated by Congress; Congress took Nixon to court over that issue.
 Two laws were enacted to deal with those perceived presidential abuses of power: 1973 War Power Act passed over Nixon’s veto; the 1974 Budget and Impoundment Control Act.
-In this century, examples of an overly powerful President are: Bush getting us into the Iraq war because they allegedly had weapons of mass destruction, which we never found; Presidents Obama, Trump, and Biden using executive orders to try to enact in essence laws that did not have enough votes in Congress; President Trump trying to reverse the decision of voters in the 2020 presidential election.
+In this century, examples of an overly powerful President are: Bush getting us into the Iraq war because they allegedly had weapons of mass destruction, which we never found; Presidents Obama, Trump, and Biden using executive orders to try to enact in essence laws that did not have enough votes in Congress; President Trump after the 2020 presidential election was certified, trying to reverse the results in swing states so that he would remain as President.

 It’s very important for Americans to understand their recent history over the past 75 years (since World War 2), so the following notes are very important, and will be on the test.
 Indeed, this is so much material that it is likely to take up two questions with the Presidents divided up into two groups chronologically.
 We now discuss the important domestic and foreign policies of each Presidency, starting with Truman.